pyvista/pyvista-tutorial/README.md

 1. Basic knowledge of Python to get started.
 Be able to install jupyterlab on your machine and be up and running.
 2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like `trimesh` or `meshio`.
-3. Advanced users will be familiar with GUI frameworks like Qt, VTK, and advanced data science.
+3. Advanced users should be familiar the Visualization Toolkit (VTK), general data science, and GUI frameworks like Qt.

 ### Tutorial Outline.